conda-forge/admin-migrations/README.md

    is available to help test migrations.
 4. CircleCI has a `GITHUB_TOKEN` in the environment.
 Please do not exhaust this token's API requests.
+5. Rate limit commits to feedstocks to at most a few per minute in order to reduce the load on our admin webservices.